rahulgopinath/rahulgopinath.github.io/_posts/2024-06-27-search-based-fuzzing-approach-level.markdown

 approach level, and use that for evolution.

 [^korel1990]: Bogdan Korel.
 "Automated software test data generation."
 IEEE Transactions on software engineering, 1990
+[^wegener2001]: J. Wegener, A. Baresel, and H. Sthamer.
+"Evolutionary test environment for automatic structural testing."
+Information and software technology, 2001

 <form name='python_run_form'>
 <button type="button" name="python_run_all">Run all</button>